matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 transactions are either committed or rolled back consistently across multiple services or databases.
 Two phase commit (2PC) protocol phases:
 a) Prepare Phase: Coordinator asks all participants if they are ready to commit.
 When agrees, they respond with prepared message.
 b) Commit Phase: If all participants respond positively in the prepare phase, coordinator sends a commit message to all participants.
 If any participant response negatively or not at all, coordinator sends rollback message to undo transactions.
 Data consistency across services or databases is critical.
 Complex business process.
-Challenges: Performance Overhead.
-Blocking.
-Single Point of Failure.
-Complexity.
-Resource Locking.
+Challenges: Performance Overhead, Blocking, Single Point of Failure, Complexity, Resource Locking, Limited Scalability.
-Limited Scalability.
-Tools Example: Java Atomikos, @Transactional Annotation.
+Tools Example: Java Atomikos, '@Transactional' Annotation.

 142) Explain the concept of circuit breakers in microservices, and how do they contribute to system resilience?
 Answer: Enhance fault tolerance and resilience.
 Can help prevent cascading failures and improve system stability.